AT Assessment Team

 - Committing District Resources - Examples: Principal, Special Education Director, Counselor

-- Language - Examples: Speech Language Pathologists (SLP)
+- Language - Example: Speech Language Pathologists (SLP)

-- Assistive Technology Options - Examples: OT, PT, SLP, other AT Specialists
+- AT Options - Examples: OT, PT, SLP, other AT Specialists

 The team is charged with determining when and where to gather additional information about the student, environments, tasks, and tools.
 There are many resources to help teams in filling out student referral information as well as gathering preliminary information about the student.